chef/chef-oss-practices/communication/features.md

 │   └── 2025-##-decision-title-####.md
 ```

-* File names should include the year and the idea's portal ID and a short, kebab-case name.
+* Filenames should include the year, the idea's portal ID, and a short, kebab-case name.
 * A single proposal may link to multiple ADRs, and vice versa.

 ## Linking to ADRs